|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In this recipe, extra-firm tofu is coated with a seasoned panko breadcrumb mixture.
-Then, just like chicken, it's baked or fried to a crispy, addicting perfection.
+In this recipe, extra-firm tofu is coated with a seasoned panko bread crumb mixture.
+Then, just like chicken, it's baked or fried to crispy, addictive perfection.
+It's suitable for vegan eaters because it's plant-based, and uses nutritional yeast to mimic the nutty, cheesy taste of Parmesan cheese in the breading.

-- 3 tablespoons high-heat vegetable oil (or coconut oil)
+3 tablespoons high-heat vegetable oil, or coconut oil

 Gather the ingredients.